mateuadsuara/hof/hof.md

 end
 ```

-*(If you know Ruby, you may be wondering why I don't use the better mechanisms that Ruby provides for this.
-Don't worry: we will arrive there.
-That's the point.
-Please bear with me and keep in mind that these examples are not meant to be Ruby specific.)*

 We have here structural duplication.
 We are repeating the same loop structure each time we do something with each element of a collection.
 The only difference between the last two loops is the stream where we `puts` the `name`.
 We could generalise a bit those two `for` loops that iterate through the `eligible_driver_names` like this:

 ```ruby